Biography

 Teaching and Supervisions

-I currently supervise research students and postdoctoral fellows on a range of topics related to the above interests, enrolled at either UCL or the University of Cambridge Cambridge.
+I currently supervise research students and postdoctoral fellows on a range of topics related to the above interests, enrolled at the University of Cambridge Cambridge.
 I am interested in supervising students who wish to study for an MPhil or a PhD on related subjects, and happy to discuss new departures.

 Current postdoctoral research fellows